 Dr. Morgan has presented her work to the Kansas Museum Association in 2006 and at the Kansas Conference for the Social Studies in 2007.
 She taught research methodology to Kansas teachers through NEH's Teaching American History program in 2006, 2007 and 2008.
 Her most recent presentation focused on teaching history to visual learners through images.

 Our office assistants often work long hours, and facilitate a smooth running Chapman Center to everyone's delight.
-Both Ninah and Janet help hold the Chapman Center together and we thank them for their diligent work.
+Hayley helps hold the Chapman Center together and we thank her for her diligent work.

 Brunswick Research Staff

-Rebecca S. Hall is a native of Centerville, Indiana, and has attended Kansas State University since the fall of 2008.
-Initially, Hall began her time at K-State as a student in the College of Business but wisely decided to change her major in the fall of 2011.
-Rebecca has previously lived in Okinawa, Germany and Maryland before finally settling in Kansas with her husband Cameron, their hyper corgi mix dog Ivan, and persistent trouble-making cat Ms. G. Upon hopeful graduation in the fall of 2013, Rebecca plans to continue her education by pursuing a Masters of Library Science degree.
+Rebecca S. Hall a native of Centerville, Indiana and has attended Kansas State University since the fall of 2008.
+Initially Hall began her time at K-State as a student in the College of Business but wisely decided to change her major in the fall of 2011.
+In the spring of 2013, she applied for the Cenex Harvest States Internship History opening; she was awarded the opening and worked alongside Ag-Econ major, Billie J. Chesney chronicling the farmer's cooperatives throughout the state of Kansas.
+Rebecca has previously lived in Okinawa, Germany and Maryland before finally settling in Kansas with her husband Cameron, their hyper corgi mix dog Ivan, and persistent trouble making cat Ms. G. Upon hopeful graduation in the fall of 2013, Rebecca plans to continue her education in history by pursuing a Masters of Library Science degree.